-Enforcement: Holders of the Notes shall have and possess all the rights of action and remedies afforded by the common law, the Constitution and statutes of the State of Iowa and of the United States of America for the enforcement of payment of the Notes, including, but not limited to, the right to a proceeding in law or in equity by suit, action or mandamus to enforce and compel performance of the duties required by Iowa law and the Resolutions authorizing issuance of the Notes.
-There is no trustee or similar person to monitor or enforce the terms of the Resolutions for issuance of the Notes.
-In the event of a default in the payment of principal of or interest on the Notes, there is no provision for acceleration of maturity of the principal of the Notes.
-Consequently, the remedies of the owners of the Notes (consisting primarily of an action in the nature of mandamus requiring the Issuer and certain other public officials to perform the terms of the Resolution for the Notes) may have to be enforced from year to year.
-The enforceability of the rights and remedies of owners of the Notes may be subject to limitation as set forth in Bond Counsel's opinion.
+Enforcement: Holders of the Bonds shall have and possess all the rights of action and remedies afforded by the common law, the Constitution and statutes of the State of Iowa and of the United States of America for the enforcement of payment of the Bonds, including, but not limited to, the right to a proceeding in law or in equity by suit, action or mandamus to enforce and compel performance of the duties required by Iowa law and the Resolutions authorizing issuance of the Bonds (the "Resolution(s)").
+There is no bond trustee or similar person to monitor or enforce the terms of the resolution for issuance of the Bonds.
+In the event of a default in the payment of principal of or interest on the Bonds, there is no provision for acceleration of maturity of the principal of the Bonds.
+Consequently, the remedies of the owners of the Bonds may have to be enforced from year to year.

 The obligation to pay general ad valorem property taxes is secured by a statutory lien upon the taxed property, but is not an obligation for which a property owner may be held personally liable in the event of a deficiency.
-The owners of the Notes cannot foreclose on property within the boundaries of the City or sell such property in order to pay the debt service on the Notes.
-In addition, the enforceability of the rights and remedies of owners of the Notes may be subject to limitation as set forth in Bond Counsel's opinion.
-The opinion to be delivered concurrently with the delivery of each series of Notes will be qualified as to the enforceability of the various legal instruments by limitations imposed by general principles of equity and public policy and by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally, and to the exercise of judicial discretion in appropriate cases.
+The owners of the Bonds cannot foreclose on property within the boundaries of the Issuer or sell such property in order to pay the debt service on the Bonds.
+In addition, the enforceability of the rights and remedies of owners of the Bonds may be subject to limitation as set forth in Bond Counsel's opinion.
+The opinion to be delivered concurrently with the delivery of the Bonds will be qualified as to the enforceability of the various legal instruments by limitations imposed by general principles of equity and public policy and by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally, and to the exercise of judicial discretion in appropriate cases.